polillao/cloud-engineering-projects/onboarding-automator.md

 ## License
 [MIT License](LICENSE)
 ## Acknowledgements
-Inspired by [@madebygps](https://github.com/madebygps) as a part of the clould-engineering-projects for the az-104.
+Inspired by [@madebygps](https://github.com/madebygps) as a part of the cloud-engineering-projects for the az-104.
-Built by Built by **[Ted Maldonado](https://github.com/polillao)** as part of a hands-on cloud automation portfolio.
+Built by **[Ted Maldonado](https://github.com/polillao)** as part of a hands-on cloud automation portfolio.